A Bible Study by Jack Kelley

 But Wait There’s More

 Seeing Rome as both the 4th and 5th kingdoms of John’s vision fits with other prophecies as well.
 For instance, in Daniel 2&7 we’re given two views of Gentile Dominion, the time in world history when gentile powers are superior to Israel.
-In both the dream Daniel interprets in Daniel 2 and his parallel vision of monsters coming out of the sea in Daniel 7, there were only four gentile kingdoms identified from Daniel’s day to the Kingdom Age.
+In both, the dream Daniel interprets in Daniel 2 and his parallel vision of monsters coming out of the sea in Daniel 7, there were only four gentile kingdoms identified from Daniel’s day to the Kingdom Age.
 By comparing the symbolism of the visions with what we know of history, we can identify the first one as Babylon, in power when Daniel was alive having conquered both Egypt and Assyria.
 Then came the Medo-Persian Empire, followed by Greece and finally Rome.
 The only kingdom after Rome is the Kingdom of our Lord, a Kingdom that will never be defeated or given to another.
-So Rome is the last gentile world power before the Lord’s return.
+So Rome is the last Gentile world power before the Lord’s return.

-In Nebuchadnezzar’s dream (Daniel 2) of the huge poly-metallic statue that symbolized the four gentile powers, the two legs of iron represent Rome’s Eastern and Western components that ultimately became the Holy Roman Empire’s Catholic and Orthodox churches.
-The feet and toes of iron mixed with clay stand for the End Times Revival of the Empire and signify the problems that have plagued Europe’s attempts to unite (iron and baked pottery neither mix nor adhere well) as well as the 10 regions (the toes) into which antichrist will divide the world.
+In Nebuchadnezzar’s dream (Daniel 2) of the huge poly-metallic statue that symbolized the four Gentile powers, the two legs of iron represent Rome’s Eastern and Western components that ultimately became the Holy Roman Empire’s Catholic and Orthodox churches.
+The feet and toes of iron mixed with clay stand for the End Times Revival of the Empire and signify the problems that have plagued Europe’s attempts to unite (iron and baked pottery neither mix nor adhere well) as well as the 10 regions (the toes) into which the Antichrist will divide the world.
 Interestingly, it was the Treaty of Rome that in 1957 gave the European Union its beginning.
 So the clear hints of the two incarnations of Rome have now been verified in history.

 What’s The Point?

 So how does all that relate to literal Babylon?
 Rev. 18 claims that in the final days the City of Babylon will once again be a world center for government, commerce, and religion and describes the worldwide distress caused by its destruction just before the Lord’s return.
 For years scholars, believing Babylon to have been destroyed long ago, searched for the modern city they believed the passage to be symbolizing, and many chose New York.
-But during the first Gulf War they discovered that ancient Babylon had never been destroyed in the way the Bible describes.
-Further research showed that it’s been continuously inhabited since the days of Nebuchadnezzar, and that Saddam Hussein had expended much effort in restoring it.
+But during the first Gulf War, they discovered that ancient Babylon had never been destroyed in the way the Bible describes.
+Further research showed that it’s been continuously inhabited since the days of Nebuchadnezzar and that Saddam Hussein had expended much effort in restoring it.
 More on this below.

 But before we go on, let’s understand a little more about why some believe Rev 18 describes New York City.
-Being home to the UN it could be considered the center of world government, the New York Stock Exchange has a tremendous influence over world commerce, and of course it’s located in the USA, the most obviously Christian nation in the world today which connects it with a major religion.
-And then there’s the indisputable fact that having been so richly blessed the US certainly deserves to be judged, and New York is arguably its most prominent city.
+Being home to the UN it could be considered the center of world government, the New York Stock Exchange has a tremendous influence over world commerce, and of course, it’s located in the USA, the most obviously Christian nation in the world today which connects it with a major religion.
+And then there’s the indisputable fact that having been so richly blessed, the US certainly deserves to be judged, and New York is arguably its most prominent city.